Achrioptera fallax: Reproduction

 Both sexes of A. fallax are required to reproduce.
 The female lays eggs in the soil.
 These eggs are then incubated for six to nine months.

 Temperature: In captivity for adults, the temperature should be in between 24 °C to 28 °C. For eggs, the temperature should be around 18 °C to 25 °C. The ova that are in the soil should be sprayed with water once daily.

 Humidity: The humidity should be from 50% to 60%.
 The cage should be well ventilated A damp cloth at the bottom of the cage is recommended in order to keep moisture in the phasmid's surroundings.
-If there isn't enough moisture, the phasmid could have trouble moulting (breaking through its old skin) and could possibly die.
+If there isn't enough moisture, the phasmid could have trouble molting (breaking through its old skin) and could possibly die.

-Life span: Based on captive bred experience lifespan around 8–10 months from hatching - around 3–4 months as adults.
+Life span: Based on captive bred experience lifespan around 8–10 months from hatching – around 3–4 months as adults.
 Longevity in the wild not known.